Stay on the trail – enjoy the outdoors responsibly

 Responsible hiking in Helsinki

-Are you planning to heat up food at a campfire or erect a tent?
-Learning about the destination in advance will make the trip smoother and help you find suitable routes and available services.
-Browse the hiking tips and read about the nature destinations in Helsinki.
+Would you like to warm up your food over a campfire or set up a tent?
+Learning about your destination beforehand will make your trip smoother.
+It will also help you find suitable routes and any services that you might need.
+Check out our hiking tips and learn about the nature sites of Helsinki.

 A woman taking pictures on her cell phone.